Skip to content

 Pinkalicious Tutu-rrific is an “I Can Read!” book (Level 1-beginning reading).
 It was published in 2014 by HarperCollins Publishers.
 It was written by Victoria Kann and Elizabeth Kann with illustrations by Victoria Kann.

 Pinkalicious is excited to start her beginner class of ballet in her, of course, pink tutu.
 She accidentally goes to the advanced class instead of the beginner class though.
 “I took a deep breath and twirled and whirled and spun around.”
 This was a cute book full of ballet.
-The illustrations were colorful (especially all the different colors of tutus) and the words would be easy to read for a beginner reader.
-I really liked it.
+The illustrations were colorful (especially all the different colors of tutus), and the words would be easy to read for a beginner reader.
 Beverly